 I’ve waxed lyrical about canteen food in Ukraine before – point and pick, no waiting around, good value etc. – and the Chas Poyisty canteen in Zhytomyr is one of the best we have visited.
 Located opposite the mounted tank on Victory Square (and just round the corner from the Hotel Ukraine), Chas Poyisty has plenty of choices, several beers on draft and an outside rooftop dining area as well as an interior section.

-So that’s our roundup on where to stop between Kiev and Odessa (or vice versa).
+So that’s our roundup on where to stop between Kyiv and Odesa (or vice versa).
 In summary, if you purely just want to break the journey then Uman is the logical place to do this.
 On the other hand, if you only want to visit one of the three places mentioned above then opt for Vinnytsia as it is the nicest city out of the three, plus it is the most interesting.
-If you simply want to take an easy day trip out of Kiev then I would suggest Zhytomyr, although the Mid-Dnipro Museum of Folk Architecture & Life in Pereyaslav-Khmelnytsky is another good option and remember that it feasible to visit the Chernobyl Exclusion Zone on a full day excursion from Kiev as well.
+If you simply want to take an easy day trip out of Kyiv then I would suggest Zhytomyr, although the Mid-Dnipro Museum of Folk Architecture & Life in Pereyaslav-Khmelnytsky is another good option and remember that it is feasible to visit the Chernobyl Exclusion Zone on a full-day excursion from Kyiv as well.

-All of the above, except for the Chernobyl Exclusion Zone (which sees a lot of visitors these days) are off-the-beaten-track and worth visiting if you have plenty of time in Ukraine and want to see beyond Kiev, Odessa and Lviv.
+All of the above, except for the Chernobyl Exclusion Zone (which sees a lot of visitors these days) are off-the-beaten-track and worth visiting if you have plenty of time in Ukraine and want to see beyond Kyiv, Odesa and Lviv.

 Backstreets of Vinnytsia